-(2) This rule applies to all Agencies and also to the Legislative Assembly, the courts and their officers and committees, and the constitutional state officers, pursuant to ORS 279.545(8) (for purposes of this rule, referred to collectively as "State Agencies").
+(2) This rule applies to all Agencies and also to the Legislative Assembly, the courts and their officers and committees, and the con-

 (3) The five percent (5%) preference in ORS 279.570(2)(d) shall apply to purchases of Recycled Products for food service and packaging that are not paper products.
 The preference in ORS 279.621 of up to twelve percent (12%) shall apply to purchases of Recycled Products for food service and food packaging that are 100% paper or paper products.